 39th EVA International (Phase 2)

-Other presentations for Phase 2 of the 39th EVA International include new video work by Eimear Walshe that considers relationships between sex, sexuality, and politics that will be available through postal subscription (please email firstname.lastname@example.org); and the ongoing presentation of Áine McBride’s sculptural work that augments the 19th century architecture of Limerick’s Sailor’s Home.
-EVA International will also present works at spacecraft Studios by Anca Benera and Arnold Estefan, under its Partnership Projects initiative developed through EVA’s participation in the Magic Carpets network.
-Their recent work investigates the phenomenon of man-made landscapes around the world, where the making and marking of landscape as a form of spatial modification goes hand-in-hand with heightened state violence and the over-exploitation of resources.
+Phase 2 featured new commissions as part of EVA’s Platform Commissions, including a video work by Eimear Walshe made available through postal subscription, that considered relationships between sex, sexuality and politics; and the presentation of Áine McBride’s sculptural work that augmented the 19th century architecture of Limerick’s Sailor’s Home.
+Anca Benera and Arnold Estefan also presented works at spacecraft through the Partnership Projects initiative developed by EVA’s participation in the Magic Carpets network.The presentation investigated the phenomenon of man-made landscapes around the world, where the making and marking of landscape as a form of spatial modification goes hand-in-hand with heightened state violence and the over-exploitation of resources.